 “We should spend the same amount of time before we give somebody our hard-earned money,” he adds.

-Since there are various ways an advisor makes money — like commission for selling products, annual percentage of an investors’ assets or an hourly fee — you shouldn’t be afraid to ask for the details.
+Since there are various ways an advisor makes money — like a commission for selling products, the annual percentage of an investors’ assets, or an hourly rate — you shouldn’t be afraid to ask for the details.